 I say paid stock photography because the chance that you and a million other bloggers will use the same free stock image is high and then Pinterest won’t know how to truly rank the image since it is associated with so many different pins.

 Unique images do much better than free stock images.
 It’s more likely that you’ll uncover an image used much less widely if you pay for it.

-Paid sites like Deposit Photo, Pixistock and Stock Unlimited offer up unique images not used over and over again by bloggers in your niche and this is definitely worth the investment if your blog is to stand out on Pinterest and generate the incredible amount of traffic there that is possible.
+Paid sites like Deposit Photo, Pixistock, and Stock Unlimited offer up unique images not used over and over again by bloggers in your niche and this is definitely worth the investment if your blog is to stand out on Pinterest and generate an incredible amount of traffic there that is possible.

 With that said, if you’re on a budget and need to use free stock photos, my favourite sites for these are Pixabay.com and Unsplash.com.
 Just be sure to search well as these sites are well known and the images are used over and over by bloggers.

 Of course, once you do have your images, you’ll need to edit them to the various different social media sizes.
 You may also want to add overlays, texts and other cool features to your images to make them stand out.

 GDPR Compliant Tools